K-indurkhya/cli_clock/README.md

 ### 3. Timer
 Users can initiate a countdown timer for a specific duration in seconds.
 The tool will countdown the specified duration, displaying hours, minutes, and seconds until completion.

+### 4. Pomodoro Timer
+A Pomodoro timer implements the Pomodoro Technique by allowing users to initiate a 25-minute focus timer followed by a 5-minute break timer.
+The tool will countdown and signal when to switch between focus and break periods.

 ## Installation

 To utilize this utility, follow these steps: